php-dev-br/laravel-doc-pt-br/eloquent.md

 Sometimes you may wish to define a scope that applies to all queries performed on a model.
 In essence, this is how Eloquent's own "soft delete" feature works.
 Global scopes are defined using a combination of PHP traits and an implementation of `Illuminate\Database\Eloquent\ScopeInterface`.

 First, let's define a trait.
-For this example, we'll use the `SoftDeletes` that ships with Laravel:
+For this example, we'll use the `SoftDeletingTrait` that ships with Laravel:

-	trait SoftDeletes {
+	trait SoftDeletingTrait {

 		/**
 		 * Boot the soft deleting trait for a model.
 		 *
 		 * @return void
 		 */
-		public static function bootSoftDeletes()
+		public static function bootSoftDeletingTrait()
 		{
 			static::addGlobalScope(new SoftDeletingScope);
 		}